asiyarafiq/crowdfunding_frontend/README.md

   - [x ] Username
   - [ x] Email address
   - [ x] Password
-- [ ] Ability to create a “project” to be crowdfunded which will include at least the following attributes:
+- [x ] Ability to create a “project” to be crowdfunded which will include at least the following attributes:
   - [x ] Title
   - [ x] Owner (a user)
   - [ x] Description